dev-george-nikolaidis/Joyful-Coaching/README.md

 - <strong>App </strong>roadmap

   - [x] User Registration with JWT Authentication:
-    - Secure user registration and authentication using JSON Web Tokens (JWT).
+    - User registration and authentication using JSON Web Tokens (JWT).
   - [x] User Registration/Login with Multiple Strategies:
     - Implement user registration and login with client-side validation using a local strategy and integrate popular OAuth 2.0 providers such as Google, and LinkedIn.
   - [x] User Password Reset with JWT: